 For our return trip to Corning, we’ll most definitely devote time for a visit, if only to see Sean attempt to make his own glass.

 The Inn at Gaffer Grille // With only 24 hours to explore Corning, staying somewhere close to the center of town is key.
 It doesn’t get more central than The Inn at Gaffer Grille, which is located right on Market Street in the middle of the Gaffer District and almost directly across the street from where we had dinner at Hand + Foot.

 Located above the Gaffer Grille and Tap Room, the Inn features four guest rooms.
-Rather than checking in a front desk, you simply pick up your key from the bartender on duty at the Grille, which seemed delightedly small town and charming to us.
+Rather than checking in a front desk, you simply pick up your key from the bartender on duty at the Grille.
+This seemed delightedly small town and charming to us.

 We nabbed Room 1, a large studio efficiency directly upstairs from the Grille.
-The exposed brick walls, dark leather furniture, and warm lighting in our room, coupled with pieces of local glass art adorning the walls, totally embodied the spirit and feeling of Corning.
-The room itself was massive, featuring a king bed, a small kitchen efficiency with a fridge, microwave, and coffee maker, a full sized couch, and most importantly, a gas fireplace.
+Our room featured exposed brick walls, dark leather furniture, and warm lighting.
+This, coupled with pieces of local glass art adorning the walls, totally embodied the spirit and feeling of Corning.
+The room itself was also massive.
+It featured a king bed, a small kitchen efficiency with a fridge, microwave, and coffee maker, a full sized couch, and most importantly, a gas fireplace.

-After a long day of eating, drinking, and exploring Corning, we were more than happy to grab a bottle of wine at the Grille and enjoy it upstairs in our room with the fireplace going.
+After a long day of eating, drinking, and exploring, we happy to grab a bottle of wine to go.
+We then enjoyed it upstairs in our room, with the fireplace going, of course.

-Our 24 hours in Corning were the perfect introduction to the Finger Lakes region and left us feeling relaxed and ready for vineyard hopping and brewery visits the next day!
+Our 24 hours in Corning were the perfect introduction to the Finger Lakes region.
+They left us feeling relaxed and ready for vineyard hopping and brewery visits the next day!